Deism and Life

 By being in our present state of not knowing regarding an afterlife, we must decide to love or not to love God based solely on appreciation and without any incentive based on what we can get out of it or what pain and punishment we can avoid.
 If we decide to love The Supreme Intelligence/God, it is for the gifts of life and reason God has given us and our loved ones.
 It is because of the wonderful way the Universe is designed which not only allows us to study and learn from it, thus making our own lives better and more comfortable, but also invites us to do so.
 The fact that we can see the stars and planets is an invitation from The Supreme Intelligence/God to think and to study and to learn based on the eternal principles science discovers in Nature and the Universe.
 As Albert Einstein wrote, "The most incomprehensible thing about the world is that it is comprehensible."

 Fear is also promoted in the Bible as being the source of wisdom.
 Psalm 111:10 teaches that "fear of the Lord is the beginning of wisdom."
-This is in stark contrast with what the ancient Western philosophers taught, that wonder is the beginning of wisdom.
+This is in stark contrast with what the ancient Western philosophers taught, the Greeks and Romans, that wonder is the beginning of wisdom.
 Deism strongly embraces the teaching that wonder is the beginning of wisdom.
-Wonder is a required element of a meaningful and happy life.
+Wonder is a required element of a meaningful and happy life, and a required element for progress itself.